Sasikala-Ravichandran/jQuerying/README.md

 * google map page using google map api

-* restaurant page using jQuery effects
+* restaurant page using jQuery effects and animation effects

 * templating page using jQuery trim() and each() functions